balajeetm/balajeetm.github.io/_posts/2017-02-26-tnut-reverse-linked-list-pocket.markdown

 So, the execution of commands at each shipment site was decided to be reversed<br>

-That’s trivial.
+That’s pretty trivial.
+Nothing to lost your mind over.<br>
 But little B was lost in thought, pondering about something...<br>
-Well, if you ever knew little B, everything was always more than what meets the eye with him.<br>
+Well, if you ever knew little B, things were more than what meets the eye with him.<br>
-He looked into the distance, eyes transfixed into the unknown...<br>
+He sat hands clasped, and looked into the distance, eyes transfixed into the unknown...<br>
 As if seeing something, we could not....<br>

 That's when he contrived this hypothetical nut.<br>
-On slight improvisation of his given problem statement, he viewed the above chain as a singly linked list.<br>
+On slight improvisation of his given change request, he viewed the above chain as a singly linked list.<br>
 And boom... he concocted a challenge... to selectively reverse nodes on the linked list.
 Specifically reverse every "n" node sub groups in the big list where "n" is a variable input.<br>

 Interesting huh?<br>